 So today I wanted to share some of the core lessons I’ve learned from getting to 10,000 blog subscribers.

-There are many things not spoken about in the blogging world, and today I’m going to cover them.
+There are things not spoken about in the blogging world, and today I’m going to cover them.

-I’m going to be completely honest, so proceed at your own risk.
+There’s honesty ahead, so proceed at your own risk.

 And remember to grab some tea or coffee.